cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

 If a variable is included in the list that does not appear in the actual template, we can issue a warning.

-All introduced placeholder variables presented so far are assumed to be entities (just like `?principal` and `?resource`).
-The particular _type_ of the entity is not given, for simplicity.
-Eliding the type poses a problem for validating templates on their own; we would have to wait to validate a template each time it is linked.
-However, link-time validation makes it straightforward to allow placeholder variables to have any type (`string`, `bool`, etc.), not just entity types.
+While all introduced placeholder variables presented so far are assumed to be entities (just like `?principal` and `?resource`), there is no reason why they cannot have arbitrary type.
+The particular type of the placeholder need not be given, for simplicity.

+## Validation

+Eliding the type of a placeholder variable poses a problem for validating templates when they are created, without considering particular linkages.
+This is because we cannot validate an expression like `?bound.name` without knowing the type of `?bound`.

+Instead, validation of templates involving variables beyond `?principal` and `?resource` can be deferred to link time.
+At that point, we know the exact type of the variable, based on the value it is linked to.
+This is true whether the variable is an entity or a primitive like `string`, `bool`, etc.

-Link-time validation has the benefit that it is lower overhead to write the templates, and potentially more flexible, since the particulars of the types don't need to be spelled out.
-New types added after the template is created that work with the template don't require changing the template.
+Link-time validation has the benefit that it is lower overhead to write the templates, and potentially more flexible, since the particulars of the types don't need to be spelled out, and could even be different for two linkages of the same template.
+New entity types created after the template don't necessarily require changing the template to add a type annotation.

 Link-time validation has three drawbacks, though.